Date(s): July 31-August 1, 2019

 Participants who attend this institute, will: (not limited to)

-- understand what equity means in today’s schools to ensure every student is afforded the right opportunity to learn in way that best supports his/her own life experiences.
+- understand what equity means in today’s schools to ensure every student is afforded the right opportunity to learn in a way that best supports his/her own life experiences.

 - understand the role of feedback in the classroom and how to engage in consistent feedback practices to create a Learning FIRST environment.